MateuszKordasiewicz/MateuszKordasiewicz/README.md

   I'm fascinated by all sorts of mechanical marvels.
 I have a particular interest in boats, planes and rockets; with a particular passion for engines within these systems.
 A book I'm really enjoying going through is Steve Burntons "Data Driven Science and Engineering."
-Then on the sidelines I'm working my way through the standard industrial engineering manuals (APQP, FMEA, MSA, PPAP).
+Then for some light reading I'm working my way through the APQP, FMEA, MSA, PPAP manuals.

   I'm currently in the works to launch a store to sell my existing projects.